 A prepayment feature is consistent with the solely payments of principal and interest criterion if the prepayment amount substantially represents unpaid amounts of principal and interest on the principal amount outstanding, which may include reasonable additional compensation for early termination of the contract.

-Financial assets: Reclassifications- Policy applicable from 1 July 2017
+Financial assets: Reclassifications

 Financial assets are not reclassified subsequent to their initial recognition, except in the period after the company changes its business model for managing financial assets.